Editors’ Pick · Book-powered career compounding

 What you’ll quietly gain

-• Turn intimidating machine learning theory into hands-on, bookmark-worthy practice.
+• Turn intimidating inverse kinematics theory into hands-on, bookmark-worthy practice.

-• Concrete examples that make compute feel like a habit, not a hurdle.
+• Concrete examples that make animation feel like a habit, not a hurdle.

 • Tiny mindset shifts that turn bugs into fast feedback instead of frustration.